 What are the payment methods?

-- Food & Drink – Students are responsible for their own food and drinks.
-There are many places to purchase food nearby.
+- Food & Drink – Students are responsible for their own food and drinks each day.

-- Accommodation & travel to and from clinical
+- Costs for accommodation & travel to and from clinical and mentorship locations

 - Parking (if any)